Note

 - These rules restrict access to your Azure VMs' management ports and defend them from attack.

-- If there are no existing rules on the selected ports, then the new rules take top priority in the NSG and Azure Firewall.
+- If no existing rules are on the selected ports, the new rules take top priority in the NSG and Azure Firewall.

 Identify VMs for just-in-time access